MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 - The licensing monthly rollup/security only/standalone package isn't installed on the computer.
 - The computer hasn't been restarted after installing the updates.
-- Windows Server 2008 SP2-based computers sometimes require an additional restart.
+- Windows Server 2008 SP2-based computers sometimes require another restart.

 #### Actions to take